Chandrika0054/Predicting-Temperature-in-London/README.md

 **Predicting Temperature in London —  End-to-End Regression Pipeline using Scikit-Learn and MLflow Tracking**

-As the climate changes, predicting the weather is critical.
-Since the weather depends on a lot of different factors, running a lot of experiments to determine what the best approach is to predict the weather is important.
-In this project, I'm running experiments for different regression models predicting the mean temperature, using a combination of sklearn and MLflow.
+As the climate changes, accurate weather prediction is becoming increasingly important for sectors like energy, agriculture, and logistics.
+Since many interacting factors influence weather, identifying the most effective modelling approach is critical.
+In this project, I ran and tracked a series of machine learning experiments to predict London's daily mean temperature, analysing 15,341 daily records (1979–2021) and comparing 3 regression models to see which delivered the most reliable predictions.

 ## Project Brief